 - Free market economy: the private sector plays a significant role in the economy.
 The market mechanism works freely without government intervention.
 Meanwhile, the public sector has a minimal role, more on aspects such as property rights enforcement.

-- Command economy: the opposite of a free-market economic system.
-The private sector does not develop because the state determines and decides the resources allocation, including what goods and services are produced, how to produce them, and for whom they are produced.
+- Command economy is the opposite of a free-market economic system.
+The private sector does not develop because the state determines and decides resource allocation, including what goods and services are produced, how they are produced, and for whom they are produced.

 - Mixed economy: combining public and private sector participation.
 The market mechanism works to allocate resources, but sometimes the government intervenes in the market for the public interest.